-This morning I want you to open your Bible to the twenty-first chapter of the gospel of Luke, Luke chapter 21.
+This morning I want you to open your Bible to the 21st chapter of the gospel of Luke, Luke chapter 21.
 And I want to read this somewhat familiar portion of Scripture to you, to establish it in your mind.
-And then we're going to look at it, I trust, in a beneficial way.
-Luke 21 and verse 1.
+And then we're going to look at it, I trust, in a beneficial way, Luke 21 and verse 1.

 Speaking of Jesus, the text says, "And He looked up and saw the rich putting their gifts into the treasury.
 And He saw a certain poor widow putting in two small copper coins.
 And he said, 'Truly I say to you, this poor widow put in more than all of them, for they all out of their surplus put into the offering, but she out of her poverty put in all that she had to live on.'"

 Now, if you are beginning to say to yourself, "Here goes another message on sacrificial giving," you might be right to expect that because that is the universal application of this text.
 It is always used to tell us we ought to give the way this widow gave.